-10.4.1 Chemically Stabilized Subgrade - Flyash or Portland Cement
+10.3.1 Portland Cement

-The use of flyash is usually not effective during cold winter months.
-Notwithstanding this weather limitation, assuming the flyash is thoroughly and uniformly mixed with the subgrade, flyash stabilization can greatly reduce the swelling potential and improve the strength of the subgrade soil.
+The use of Portland cement is usually not effective during cold winter months.
+Notwithstanding this weather limitation, assuming the Portland Cement is thoroughly and uniformly mixed with the subgrade, chemical stabilization can greatly reduce the swelling potential and improve the strength of the subgrade soil.
+(This is also assuming the subgrade soil is a relatively clean clay, free from weathered limestone fragments.)